-Gunmen murder Katsina APC Chairman – The Sun Nigeria
+Gunmen murder Katsina APC chairman – The Sun Nigeria

 Agaju Madugba, Katsina

-Unidentified gunmen on Sunday afternoon murdered the Batsari Local Government Area Chairman of the All Progressives Congress (APC) in Katsina State, Abdulhamid Ruma.
+Unidentified gunmen yesterday killed Abdulhamid Ruma, Chairman of All Progressives Congress (APC) in Batsari Local Government Area of Katsina State,

-Reports said that the party chief was killed when he arrived his country home of Sabon-Gari Danbasawa, from Batsari town.
+It was learnt that the APC chieftain was killed as he arrived his country home of Sabon-Gari Danbasawa from Batsari town.

-“His corpse has been deposited at the Batsari General Hospital and he is most likely to be buried later today (Sunday).”

-When contacted on telephone, the APC Katsina Central zonal Chairman, Mamman Yaro Batsari, confirmed the report.
+APC Katsina Central Zonal Chairman, Mamman Yaro Batsari, confirmed the gruesome murder of Ruma to journalists.

 Leave a Reply